 Parts of a star-delta starter

-A star delta starter consists of a following parts.
+A star-delta starter consists of the following parts.

 - Fuse or circuit breaker – For short circuit protection.